BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Windhoek and why?
+When's the absolute best time to visit Windhoek if I want to experience the most vibrant wildlife and pleasant weather?

-Beyond the main tourist sites, is there a local spot in Windhoek you'd recommend for an authentic experience?
+Beyond the main tourist attractions, is there a local market or spot in Windhoek where I can find authentic crafts and interact with locals?

 Ready to Plan Your Trip?